YvonneYYu/calpy/README.md

 - matplotlib

 ### Installation
-run 'pip install calpy' in terminal
+run `pip install calpy` in terminal
 ## Authors

 See the list of [contributors](https://github.com/YvonneYYu/CALPY/graphs/contributors) who participated in this project.